 On streams east of Vernon, such as Cherry Creek and its tributaries, there are chances for gold-recovery from stream-beds as well as benches and buried channels.
-Gold-bearing gravels occur on Siwash Creek, which flows into the north-west end of Okanagan Lake.
+Gold-bearing gravels occur on Siwash Creek, which flows into the north-west end of Okanagan Lake, and Mission Creek, near Kelowna.